SyntX34/source-engine-css-enhancer/README.md

 - Download the core and extract the archive to any folder.
 - Set the game path exactly as it is (include the /cstrike folder) inside the css_enhancer_config.json config file next to the executable.
 - On the first launch, wait for all modules to finish loading before launching the game.
-- After any changes to module configs, you must close and restart the core executable to load the new settings.
 - Keep the executable console open while playing, and close it only when you are done.
 - It is recommended to launch the executable before starting the game.
 - If for some reason the modules do not work, it may be because the autoexec is not applied by the game automatically.
 In that case, consider adding +exec autoexec.cfg to the game's launch parameters.